-How to Use a Pasta Maker
+How to use a pasta maker

 Luckily, it’s super easy to make pasta at home.
 At the restaurant, we used these huge, old-school Italian-made pasta extruding machines that cost thousands of dollars.
 Those things were pretty amazing, and they could make everything from flat pasta to shapes like rigatoni, cavatappi, and macaroni.
 While the shapes are pretty difficult to make at home, all you need is a hand-crank pasta machine to make flat pasta like spaghetti, fettuccine, ravioli, and lasagna.
 You just have to learn how to use one first!

 You don’t actually need a pasta maker to make homemade pasta.
-You could totally roll out pasta dough with a rolling pin and cut it with a regular old Chef’s knife.
+You could totally roll out pasta dough with a rolling pin and cut it with a regular old chef’s knife.
 That being said, the hard way is not always the best way!
 Instead, we’d recommend saving yourself the frustration and investing in a pasta maker.
 Depending on which route you want to go, they’re not all that expensive.

-If you don't want to break the bank on a pasta maker, we’d recommend a hand-crank pasta machine, like the Marcato Atlas Pasta Machine (available at Amazon for $79.95).
+If you don't want to break the bank on a pasta maker, we’d recommend a hand-crank pasta machine, like the Marcato Atlas Pasta Machine .
 It’s easy to store and clamps onto the side of your countertop when you’re ready to use it.
-Using a manual pasta maker is a bit more time consuming than the automatic ones (which, we’ll talk about in a minute), but making pasta the traditional way is a ton of fun for the whole family!
+Using a manual pasta maker is a bit more time consuming than the automatic ones (which, we’ll talk about in a minute), but making pasta the traditional way is a ton of fun for the whole family.

 On the other hand, if budget isn’t an issue and you’re looking for a quick and easy way to whip up pasta, look to the KitchenAid pasta attachment.
 The main benefit of this method is that both hands are free as you use it, so one hand can feed the dough through the roller while the other catches it as it comes out.
 Of course, you’ll need a KitchenAid stand mixer to make it work, so this option could get a bit spendy if you don’t already have one.